dst-ws22/website/docs/project-description.md

 #### Grading criteria

 The report neatly written and organized with clear section headers and appropriately sized figures with informative labels.
-Numerical results are displayed with a reasonable number of digits, and all visualizations are neatly formatted.
+Numerical results are displayed with a reasonable number of digits, and all visualizations are similar formatted as the examples shown in this course.

 All citations and links are properly formatted.
 If there is an appendix, it is reasonably organized and easy for the reader to find relevant information.
 All code, warnings, and messages are suppressed.